 10. The Kid From Diamond Street: The Extraordinary Story of Baseball Legend Edith Houghton by Audrey Vernick, illustrated by Steven Salerno

-Baseball Chapter Books
+Baseball Books: Chapter Books for Ages 6 to 9

 1. Plunked by Michael Northrop